East Sussex Youth Voice Group

 Projects and campaigns:

-Recently, the Youth Cabinet has worked on projects and campaigns that include:
+Recently, young people have worked on projects and campaigns that include:

 • Health and Wellbeing